 Earnings (Loss) Per Common Share.
 Basic earnings (loss) per common share of the Company are computed based on the weighted average number of common shares issued and outstanding during the relevant periods.
-Diluted earnings (loss) per common share of the Company are computed based on the weighted average number of common shares issued and outstanding during the relevant periods pursuant to the conversion of all outstanding Series A and Series B preferred stock.
+Diluted earnings (loss) per common share of the Company are computed based on the weighted average number of common shares issued and outstanding plus the effect of potentially dilutive securities through the application of the if-converted method that assumes all common shares have been issued and outstanding during the relevant periods pursuant to the conversion of all outstanding Series A and Series B preferred stock.
 For the year ended December 31, 2012, diluted earnings per common share of the Company excluded 7,535,788 weighted average common shares issuable upon the conversion of Series A and Series B preferred stock as the effect of their inclusion in the computation would have been antidilutive.
-For the year ended December 31, 2011, diluted earnings per common shares issuable upon the conversion of Series A preferred stock as the effect of their inclusion in the computation would have been antidilutive.
+For the year ended December 31, 2011, diluted earnings per common share of the Company excluded 151,027 weighted average common shares issuable upon the conversion of Series A preferred stock as the effect of their inclusion in the computation would have been antidilutive.